 The printers in the Library are on the same network as other printers on campus.
-They are multi-fuction devices that also allow you to photocopy and scan documents.
+They are multi-function devices that also allow you to photocopy and scan documents.

 You pay for printing and copying with an account linked to your IT Services network account.
-You can add credit to your account:
+You can add credit to your account online via the IT eStore.

 Scanning documents is free of charge.